sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

          :alt: Postback URL
          :width: 40%

-   For more information refer the :ref:`Sparkflows-Databricks Admin Guide<Databricks Admin Guide>`
+      For more information refer the :ref:`Sparkflows-Databricks Admin Guide.<Databricks Admin Guide>`

 #.
 Test Connection

-   Once the above configurations are updated, click on **Test Connection**
+   Once the above configurations are updated, click on **Test Connection**.

 #.
 Save Connection